How to Pick the Right Business Partner in Emerging Markets

 Devin Culham

 According to The Washington Post, surveys in the U.S. indicate that three out of four economists anticipate that a recession is on the horizon.
-Starting a business in a booming market is already a risky proposition, but small companies and startups are particularly vulnerable to economic downturns, primarily due to lack of resources.
+Starting a business in a booming market is already a risky proposition, but small companies and startups are particularly vulnerable to economic downturns, primarily due to limited resources.

 Why emerging markets present an attractive alternative